Make a plan for your household or family

 Pharmacies can often arrange to deliver repeat prescriptions if you run out while you remain at home.
 Other people can collect a prescription on your behalf.

-You can also register online with retailers to arrange deliveries of food and other essentials while you are self-isolating, but keep in mind that supermarket delivery slots are currently in high demand, and there may not be enough delivery slots available to meet the needs of everyone who wants to access them.
+You can also register online with retailers to arrange deliveries of food and other essentials while you are self-isolating, but keep in mind that supermarket delivery slots may be in high demand, and there may not be enough delivery slots available to meet the needs of everyone who wants to access them.
 If you register for this service before you need to self-isolate, please keep going to the store while you are able.
 Retailers also have a range of other offerings in place including door-step deliveries of essentials and pre‑selected food packages.

 The Ready Scotland website, is a useful place to find details of these services as well as other support available to you.